What Is Sales Automation?

 AI is making sales automation more predictive and more practical.
 Here's how:

 AI analyzes historical win data, engagement patterns, and account signals to predict which leads are most likely to convert.
-It looks at hundreds of variables humans can't process manually.
-For example, AI might identify that prospects who visit pricing pages twice and have 200+ employees convert at 3x the rate of other leads.
+It processes hundreds of variables humans can't track manually.

 Generative AI creates personalized email drafts, call scripts, and talking points based on account research and buyer context.
 The output is only as good as the underlying data.
 Tools like ZoomInfo's CoPilot surface insights and generate personalized messaging based on enriched account intelligence.